artur-marchetto/CuriousCat/README.md

 This is normal.
 Usually the user wouldn't see this.
 Normally, with PushNotifications working, it would be a much smoother UserExperience.
 But for the reason stated above, this is what the app is using.

-# ❓ Testing

-I have added some unit tests in the format that I would normally test classes.
-The outline is there, however they are simple due to the nature of the API.
-I have not added any UI tests as they are slow to write and generally provide little benefit.
-Usually QA will write them or better options exist like Snapshot testing.

-# 📱 How to run the App

-TestFlight is the default way to deploy iOS apps but unfortunately there is no time for Apple to approve the app and deploy it, so it will have to be done using Xcode.
-You should be logged into your Apple Developer account on Xcode and use Xcode 14 or above.

-Automatic signing is enabled however you will have to change developer team.
-Go to Project Settings by clicking on the Blue icon at the top left called "Curious Cat", Under Targets, select "Curious Cat" and then select "Signing and Capabilities"
-You will see some errors.
-Change the Team to your own and run the app.

-Note:
-Apple requires a development certificate to run and it should all work automatically.
-If not, you will need to create a new Developer Certificate using Xcode Settings, Accounts, Manage Certificates and create a new Developer Certificate.

-# 🙏🏻 Thank You

-Thank you for giving me this chance and I hope you enjoyed the app.
-Artur.